celeritas-project/celeritas/doc/implementation/optical-physics.rst

-Depending on the process that emitted a photon, the "generator" classes sample from the distribution of photons specified by the "generator distribution" to create optical photon *primaries*.
+Depending on the process that emitted a photon, the "generator" classes sample from the distribution of photons specified by the "generator distribution" to create optical photon *initializers* which are analogous to secondary particles in Geant4.

 .. doxygenclass:: celeritas::optical::CerenkovGenerator
 .. doxygenclass:: celeritas::optical::ScintillationGenerator